Chart Color Schemes

 AreaSearch assessment of residential development activity positions Brighton - Pontville among the top 25% of areas assessed nationwide

-Recent development has consisted entirely of detached houses, preserving the area's low density nature and attracting space-seeking buyers.
-Interestingly, developers are building more traditional houses than the current mix suggests (85.0% at Census), indicating continued strong demand for family homes despite density pressures.
-With around 219 people per approval, Brighton-Pontville reflects a transitioning market.
-Looking ahead, Brighton-Pontville is expected to grow by approximately 1,995 residents through to 2041 (from the latest AreaSearch quarterly estimate).
-Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.
+Recent building activity consists exclusively of detached houses, preserving the area's low-density nature and attracting space-seeking buyers.
+Notably, developers are constructing more traditional houses than the current mix suggests, indicating strong demand for family homes despite density pressures.
+Brighton - Pontville reflects a transitioning market, with around 219 people per approval.
+Future projections estimate that Brighton - Pontville will add approximately 1,949 residents by 2041, and building activity is keeping pace with these growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development